timho890000/freestyle-project/README.md

 There is a limited amount of default categories, along with default key words in your transactions that would group the certain transaction into a category.
 The default budget for each category is $1000 With the functions of the app, you can create a new category, add key words to certain categories, and set budgets.
 If you want to reset back to default, just type "reset".

+Everyone's spending habits are different, so it is important to initially set categories and key words to your habits, otherwise most items will just be grouped into "other".
+You can just type summary to see a list of your transactions, and run the program again to add key words/categories.

 ## Summarize
 When you summarize, it will group your transactions in that date range based on the key words in a specific category.
 All positive amounts will go into "income" as these include income/refunds.
 Any transactions that do not have key words in them will be grouped as "other".
 You can always just add a key word to group those transactions.